PREFIX determines where the port will be

 PAGER

-to have the full pathname of less
+to have the full pathname of less, do not use

-a literal path of /usr/local/bin/less
+a literal path of /usr/local/bin/less.

-Instead, use ${LOCALBASE}
+Instead, use ${LOCALBASE}:-DPAGER=\"${LOCALBASE}/bin/less\"

-is more likely to
+The path with LOCALBASE is more likely to

 still work if the system administrator has moved the whole

-tree somewhere else.I am trying to make software install to a specific directory.
+/usr/local tree somewhere else.I am trying to make software install to a specific directory.
 I found several ways, but not sure what are the differences between them?

 - ./configure --prefix=*